On Optimality of CSS Codes for Transversal $T$: Introduction

 acts on a qubit in the computational basis $\{ \ket{0}, \ket{1} \}$, it picks up a phase of $\exp\left( \frac{2\pi\imath}{2^{\ell}} \right)$ when acting on $\ket{1}$ and it leaves $\ket{0}$ undisturbed.
 Hence, a transversal application of this gate on an $n$-qubit state $\ket{v}, v \in \mathbb{Z}_2^n$, picks up the phase $\exp\left( \frac{2\pi\imath}{2^{\ell}} w_H(v) \right)$, where $w_H(v) \coloneqq \sum_{i=1}^{n} v_i$ denotes the Hamming weight of $v$.
 Therefore, by engineering the Hamming weights of the binary vectors describing the superposition in the CSS basis states, these works determined \emph{sufficient} conditions for such transversal $Z$-rotations to realize logical operators on these codes.

 In contrast to these previous works, we take a Heisenberg approach to this problem by examining the action of the physical operation on the stabilizer group defining the code, naturally generalizing the aforementioned strategy.
 Consequently, we are able to derive necessary and sufficient conditions for any stabilizer code to support a physical transversal $T, T^{\dagger}$ gate, without restricting ourselves to CSS codes (see Theorems~\ref{thm:transversal_T},~\ref{thm:transversal_T_Tinv}).
 When applied to CSS codes, these conditions translate to constructing a pair of classical codes $C_X$ and $C_Z$ such that $C_Z$ contains a self-dual code supported on each codeword in $C_X$.
 Concretely, this result allows us to prove the following corollaries which broadly form ``converses'' to the sufficient conditions derived in the aforementioned works. \begin{enumerate} \item Given an $\llbr n,k,d \rrbr$ \emph{non-degenerate} stabilizer code supporting a physical transversal $T, T^{\dagger}$ gate, there exists an $\llbr n,k,d \rrbr$ CSS code supporting the same operation (see Corollary~\ref{cor:csst_sufficient}).
 An $\llbr n,k,d \rrbr$ stabilizer code is non-degenerate if every stabilizer element has weight at least $d$.
 For degenerate stabilizer codes, this statement holds under an additional assumption on the stabilizer generators.
+Note that the toric and color codes are degenerate codes because the weights of the stabilizer generators are fixed even when the lattice size is increased, i.e., code distance is increased.
+However, codes such as quantum Reed-Muller codes are typically non-degenerate since each stabilizer generally has weight at least equal to the code distance.

 \item Triorthogonal codes form the most general family of CSS codes that realize logical transversal $T$ from physical transversal $T$ (see Theorem~\ref{thm:logical_trans_T} and Corollary~\ref{cor:triortho_general}).
+Here, by ``logical transversal $T$'' we mean that the induced logical operation applies $T$ to each logical qubit.

 \item Triorthogonality is necessary for physical transversal $T$ on a CSS code to realize the logical identity (see Theorem~\ref{thm:logical_identity}).
 An additional condition on the logical $X$ operators distinguishes this case from triorthogonal codes where the logical operation is also a transversal $T$. \end{enumerate} These results suggest that, for the problem of distilling magic states using physical transversal $T$, CSS codes might indeed be optimal.
 We emphasize that we are able to make such conclusions because we focus on the effects of physical operations directly on the stabilizer (and logical Pauli) group(s), rather than just on the basis states of CSS codes, i.e., by taking a ``Heisenberg'' perspective rather than a ``Schr{\"o}dinger'' perspective.